A Balance Of Mindset And Mental Health

 “Who is looking after the coaches?”
 Bentzen asks.
 The issue and the welfare of coaches should be best compared to the emergency procedures on an aircraft which demand that you ‘put on your own oxygen mask before assisting others’.
 “If you do not look after yourself you will eventually not be able to help others,” says Bentzen.

 Bob Bowman, mentor to Michael Phelps and others, has placed his wisdom in the public domain in a book called The Golden Rules: 10 Steps to World-Class Excellence in Your Life and Work.
-Co-authored by Charles Butler and forwarded by Phelps, the book has many a gem in it.
+Co-authored by Charles Butler and forwarded by Phelps, the book has many a gem in it – and even then, the issues Phelps has since come to talk about were not recognised at the time he was enduring moments of facing issues alone.

-Take this for season-end each year that speaks to the work Bentzen has been steeped in.
+This from ‘Golden Rules’ for season-end each year speaks to the work Bentzen has been steeped in.
 “Over the years, I have become a firm believer in the value of celebration as part of the Method … in recent years I’ve started to celebrate the end of each year with a holiday party at my home …

 “Achieving our dream vision requires plenty of sacrifice: we use hours we can never get back, we must propel ourselves through daily to-do lists, we need to find a way to fight through emotional and physical exhaustion.
 But once that moment of completion arrives, it’s imperative to stop, reflect, and consider what has been accomplished and discovered.”